Book Review for “Henna House” by Nomi Eve.

 By now, it should be obvious how much I enjoyed this book, and it would have gotten a full five out of five stars from me, if it hadn’t been for one small problem.
 What I’m talking about is a passage near the end of the book that felt very flat and plain in comparison to the rest of the book.
 Usually I would say eliminating this from the book would be a good solution, but this passage is actually necessary to the story, it just lacked the flourish of the rest of the narrative and seemed a little rushed.
 Even so, I can’t take off more than half a star for this, and I’m still highly recommending this book.

-“Henna House” by Nomi Eve published by Scribner (a division of Simon & Schuster), released on August 15, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Henna House” by Nomi Eve published by Scribner (a division of Simon & Schuster), released on August 15, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me an advance reader copy of this book for review via NetGalley.
 This review originally appeared on my Times of Israel blog.